arpit034/arpit034/README.md

 - 👋 Hi, I’m @arpit034
 - 👀 I’m interested in  learning new technology and core arena is artificial intelligence and data science ...
 - 🌱 I’m currently learning data structures and flutter
-- 💞️ I’m looking to collaborate on ...flutter
+- 💞️ I’m looking to collaborate on ...webdevlopment

 <!---